metrorailings/OwlBlog/content/posts/week-1-insights.md

 The Buccaneers passing offense isn't anywhere near as crisp as I'd expect from a player of Tom Brady's caliber.

 I wonder if a cover-two defense combined with chips off Alvin Kamara would be enough to cork this Saints offense.

+Todd Bowles with his A-gap blitzes has been absolute money.